sir-braz/sir-braz/README.md

-# 👨‍💻 Vinicius - Desenvolvedor Backend Júnior 👾
+# 👨‍💻 Vinicius - Junior Backend Developer 👾

-## Sobre Mim 🚀
+## About Me 🚀
-Sou um entusiasta da tecnologia e um explorador incansável do mundo do desenvolvimento de software. 🌟 Minha paixão é transformar códigos em soluções que fazem a diferença.
-Quando não estou codificando, você pode me encontrar explorando novas bibliotecas ou perdido em um livro sobre arquitetura de software.
+I'm a technology enthusiast and an avid explorer in the world of software development. 🌟 My passion is turning code into solutions that make a difference.
+When I'm not coding, you can find me exploring new libraries or immersed in a book about software architecture.

-## Habilidades 🛠️
+## Skills 🛠️
-- Linguagens de Programação: Java
+- Programming Languages: Java
 - Frameworks: Spring Boot
-- Banco de Dados: MySQL, PostgreSQL, MongoDB
+- Databases: MySQL, PostgreSQL, MongoDB
-- Controle de Versão: Git
+- Version Control: Git
-- APIs RESTful 🌐
+- RESTful APIs 🌐
-- Testes Unitários 🧪
+- Unit Testing 🧪
-- Design de API 📏
+- API Design 📏
-- Arquitetura de Microserviços 🏗️
+- Microservices Architecture 🏗️

-## Projetos Destacados 💼
+## Featured Projects 💼

-- **API de Gerenciamento de Produtos e Categorias** 📦 - Desenvolvi uma API robusta para gerenciamento de produtos e categorias, facilitando a organização e busca de produtos em um sistema de comércio eletrônico.
+- **Product and Category Management API** 📦 - I developed a robust API for managing products and categories, making it easy to organize and search for products in an e-commerce system.

-- **API de Gestão de Finanças** 💰 - Criei uma API para gestão financeira, permitindo aos usuários acompanhar despesas, receitas e orçamentos de forma eficiente.
+- **Finance Management API** 💰 - I created an API for financial management, allowing users to track expenses, income, and budgets efficiently.

-## Educação 📚
+## Education 📚
-- Tecnico em Analise e Desenvolvimento de Sistemas Dezembro 2022 (Completo)
+- Technical Degree in Analysis and Systems Development, December 2022 (Completed)

-## Idiomas 🌎
+## Languages 🌎
-- Português (Nativo) 🇧🇷
+- Portuguese (Native) 🇧🇷
-- Inglês (Intermediário) 🇺🇸
+- English (Intermediate) 🇺🇸

-Estou empolgado para fazer parte de projetos desafiadores e continuar aprendendo no mundo do desenvolvimento backend.
-Vamos construir coisas incríveis juntos! 🚀👨‍
+I'm excited to be part of challenging projects and to continue learning in the world of backend development.
+Let's build amazing things together! 🚀👨‍💻